-Mr. Sarola represents whistleblowers in qui tam cases brought under the federal and state False Claims Act statutes in industries that conduct business with the government, including health care, defense, and financial services.
-As a member of the firm’s Ethics and Fiduciary Counseling practice, Mr. Sarola calls on his experience as a trustee on the New York City pension fund boards in counseling public pension funds fiduciary issues.
+Raymond M. Sarola represents whistleblowers in qui tam cases brought under the federal and state False Claims Act statutes in industries that conduct business with the government, including health care, defense, and financial services.
+Ray also represents clients in whistleblower matters before the Securities and Exchange Commission, Commodity Futures Trading Commission, Internal Revenue Service, and other agencies.

-Prior to joining Cohen Milstein, Mr. Sarola served as Senior Policy Advisor & Counsel in the Mayor's Office of the City of New York, where he represented the Mayor and Commissioner of Finance on the boards of the City's pension systems and deferred compensation plan and advised on legal issues regarding pension investments, benefit payments, securities litigation and corporate governance initiatives.
-Previously, Mr. Sarola was a litigation associate at a noted defendants’ firm, where he focused on securities, antitrust, and other complex commercial litigation, and internal investigations.
+Ray is also a member of the firm’s Ethics & Fiduciary Counseling practice, where he calls upon his experience a Senior Policy Advisor & Counsel in the Mayor’s Office of the City of New York.
+There, he represented the Mayor and Commissioner of Finance on the boards of the City’s pension systems and deferred compensation plan and advised on legal issues regarding pension investments, benefit payments, securities litigation, and corporate governance initiatives.

-Mr. Sarola’s government service and corporate defense litigation experience has been invaluable to his role in counseling clients in their claims against the government and corporate entities.
+Ray’s government service and corporate defense litigation experience has been invaluable in counseling clients regarding their claims against the government and corporate entities.

 - A sealed qui tam action against a healthcare company alleging that it performed medically unnecessary procedures on patients covered by Medicare and Medicaid.